bnagy/terry/README.md

 This is a very early commit.
 It works, but there's not much doc yet.
 Terry gets tests from radamsa and does instrumentation ( crash analysis and triage ) with [francis](https://github.com/bnagy/francis).

+For more information about fixers for the `-fix` option, check [aflfix](https://github.com/bnagy/aflfix)

 ```
   Usage: terry -src /path/to/corpus -dest /path/to/workdir -- /path/to/target -infile @@ -foo -quux
   OR: terry -server 192.168.1.1:4141 -dest /path/to/workdir -- /path/to/target -infile @@ -foo -quux